awmckinley/config/modules/ft.go/README.md

 # Go Development Environment

-Complete Go programming toolkit with compiler, debugger, language server, and code formatting tools.
+Go programming toolkit with compiler and debugger.